-At 31 August 2023, the Academy held restricted and unrestricted reserves of £2,483,065 (2022: £1,728,807).
+At 31 August 2024, the Academy held restricted and unrestricted reserves of £3,248,821 (2023: £2,483,065).
 This fulfils the Governors stated policy to have sufficient reserves to cover one months' fixed costs.
-The Academy submitted a three-year forecast to the ESFA for the years ending 31 August 2024-6.
+The Academy submitted a three-year forecast to the ESFA for the years ending 31 August 2025-7.
 A balanced operational budget was forecast.

 The Governing Body is mindful of uncertainties in Government funding streams over the coming three years, and will make future plans in the light of those uncertainties.
 This is a situation that is common to all academy trusts.
-In compliance with the Academy Trust Handbook 2022, the academy has robust monthly management reporting in place, with variances to budget being analysed in detail on a monthly basis.
+In compliance with the Academy Trust Handbook, the academy has robust monthly management reporting in place, with variances to budget being analysed in detail on a monthly basis.
 This enables the Governing Body to make financial decisions based on up to date financial information.

 Therefore, the Governing Body has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.
-Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies.